-- Monthly: The Strategic Lead for Safeguarding will receive a report on Safeguarding incidents. - Termly: The Senior Leadership Team and Safeguarding Committee will receive a report on Safeguarding incidents. - Bi-Annually: The Designated Leads for Safeguarding will a produce a report that will be presented to the Board of Governors by the Strategic Lead for Safeguarding. - Annually: The Designated Leads for Safeguarding and College's Safeguarding Committee will review the Safeguarding policy and associated procedures
+- Monthly: The Strategic Lead for Safeguarding will receive a report on Safeguarding incidents from the Deputy Strategic Lead for Safeguarding. - Termly: The Senior Leadership Team and Safeguarding Committee will receive a report on Safeguarding incidents. - Bi-Annually: The Designated Leads for Safeguarding will a produce a report that will be presented to the Board of Governors by the Strategic Lead for Safeguarding. - Annually: The Designated Leads for Safeguarding and College's Safeguarding Committee will review the Safeguarding policy and associated procedures